Risk of astronomical suffering

 Scope–severity grid from Bostrom's paper "Existential Risk Prevention as Global Priority".
 S-risks are sometimes considered a type of existential risk (x-risk).

 Risks of astronomical suffering, also called suffering risks or s-risks, are risks involving much more suffering than all that has occurred on Earth so far.

-According to some scholars, s-risks warrant serious consideration as they are not extremely unlikely and can arise from unforeseen scenarios.
-Although they may appear speculative, factors such as technological advancement, power dynamics, and historical precedents indicate that advanced technology could inadvertently result in substantial suffering.

 Sources of possible s-risks include advanced artificial intelligence, space colonization and the spread of wild animal suffering to other planets.
 S-risks can be intentional, driven by factors like tribalism, sadism or a desire for retribution; or incidental, for example arising as a byproduct of economic incentives.

 Sources of s-risk

 Artificial intelligence

 Artificial intelligence is central to s-risk discussions because it may eventually enable powerful actors to control vast technological systems.
 In a worst-case scenario, AI could be used to create systems of perpetual suffering, such as a totalitarian regime expanding across space.
 Additionally, s-risks might arise incidentally, such as through AI-driven simulations of conscious beings experiencing suffering, or from economic activities that disregard the well-being of nonhuman or digital minds.
 Steven Umbrello, an AI ethics researcher, has warned that biological computing may make system design more prone to s-risks.